IonRod/awesome-lungs-ventilators/README.md

 This same project can also be used to create a reasonable low-cost Powered Air Purifying Respirator (PAPR) with filter adapter and mask.
 PAPRs are effective pieces of Personal Protective Equipment (PPE) that could be helpful to caregivers.
 PAPRs will also be in extremely short supply and are much less risky and controversial than a DIY ventilator.
 You may be able to save many more lives by building a PAPR that protects a caregiver than a mediocre ventilator for one patient.
 Unless you are able to participate in the detailed engineering and medical discussions regarding mitigating the risks of high pressure ventilation, I would highly recommend focusing on the PAPR version of this build.

+- [OxVent](https://oxvent.org/) - We are a team of Engineers, Clinicians & Manufacturers from @oxengsci @KingsCollegeLon @UniofOxford building a rapid prototype Ventilator for COVID-19.
+Join us!

 # Other
 - [Specifications for simple open source mechanical ventilator](https://docs.google.com/document/d/1FNPwrQjB1qW1330s5-S_-VB0vDHajMWKieJRjINCNeE/preview) - This is a living document intended to give non-clinicians/non-respiratory therapists an idea of key ventilator features and one proposed simplified design.
 I encourage other healthcare professionals who are very familiar with ventilators and their use to give me feedback using the comments feature to improve these specifications.